Reglius/Reglius/README.md

 Hi, I am Daniel Cook.
 I use a screen name for my github, @Reglius.

-Currently I am in graduate school at UNOmaha, studying Economics with a concentration in Econometrics and Data Analytics!
+I am a graduate of UNOmaha, having studied Economics with a concentration in Econometrics and Data Analytics in my Graduate Program and Computer Science in my Undergrad!

 You can use this page as a directory for my important repositories and their descriptions along with the technology used to create them.